-Mental Health Professionals: An application for continuing education approval from the National Association of Social Workers (NASW) will be submitted for up to 34.5 credits; however, individuals will need to verify approval with their credentialing or licensing boards.
-If you are a LMFT, LPC, or other mental health professional, you may use the AFCC certificate of attendance to verify attendance at conference sessions and apply for continuing education credits with your accrediting institution.
+Mental Health Professionals: This program is approved by the National Association of Social Workers (Approval # 886478123-9456) for 34.5 continuing education contact hours.
+The Opening Session and Workshops 4, 10, 21, and 26 are ineligible for credit.
+Please be aware that the following states do not accept National CE Approval Programs: New Jersey, New York, North Carolina, and West Virginia.
+Social workers should verify approval with their credentialing or licensing boards.
+Contact Patrick Sommer at email@example.com if you are a social worker wishing to receive a certificate of attendance.
+If you are a LMFT, LPC, or other mental health professional, you may use the standard AFCC certificate of attendance to verify attendance at conference sessions and apply for continuing education credits with your accrediting institution..

-Lawyers: Applications for continuing legal education will be submitted in Arkansas, California, Georgia, Idaho, Minnesota, Oregon, Vermont, and Virginia.
-An application will be submitted to the Law Society of Ontario to accredit the educational program content for Continuing Professional Development (CPD), including CPD hours in Professionalism and Equality, Diversity and Inclusion.
+Applications for continuing legal education have been submitted in California, Oregon, and Virginia.
 Attorneys may also use the AFCC certificate of attendance to verify attendance and apply for credit in their state.*

 * Certificates of attendance will only include sessions attended live.